-In mammals, lymphoid organs are innervated by both sympathetic and parasympathetic nerve fibers (Elenkov et al., 2000; Pavlov, 2008) whose activation stimulate or inhibit the immune response.
+In mammals, lymphoid organs are innervated by sympathetic and parasympathetic nerve fibers (Elenkov et al., 2000; Pavlov, 2008) whose activation stimulates or inhibits the immune response.
 Furthermore, leukocytes express both cholinergic and adrenergic receptors (Kawashima and Fujii, 2003).
-However, little is known about the cholinergic system in fish versus the adrenergic system, which is predominant in response to stress (Fig. 1).
-Catecholamine receptors are present on immune cells of teleost fish (Roy and Rai, 2008), and many lymphoid tissues receive sympathetic innervation.
+However, little is known about the fish cholinergic system versus the fish adrenergic system, which is predominant in response to stress (Fig. 1).
+Catecholamine receptors are present on the immune cells of teleost fish (Roy and Rai, 2008), and many lymphoid tissues receive sympathetic innervation.
 For example, in coho or silver salmon (Onchorhynchus kisutch), the spleen is highly innervated by adrenergic fibers in the vasculature and parenchyma (Flory, 1989).
-Several radio-ligand binding experiments have demonstrated the presence of adrenergic receptors (b-AR) in the anterior kidney, spleen, and peritoneal leukocytes of goldfish (Carassius auratus) (Jozefowski and Plytycz, 1998), and in the head kidney and spleen leukocytes of the American catfish (Ictalurus punctatus) (Finkenbine et al., 2002).
-The influence of sympathetic innervations on the immune system of teleost fish is exerted through the binding of adrenaline (epinephrine) and NA (norepinephrine) to their functional adrenoceptors, a-AR and b-AR, which are present in the cells of the immune system (Roy and Rai, 2008).
-Catecholamines inhibit the innate and acquired immune response in various species of teleost through the activation of b-AR.
-However, a-AR stimulation leads to the production of antibodies (Roy and Rai, 2008; Flory, 1990; Flory and Bayne, 1991; Narnaware et al., 1994). b2a-AR mRNA is constitutively expressed in the brain, especially in the preoptic nucleus (homologous to the mammalian hypothalamus) and in immune organs.
+Several radio-ligand binding experiments have demonstrated the presence of -adrenergic receptors (b-AR) in the anterior kidney, spleen, and peritoneal leukocytes of goldfish (Carassius auratus) (Jozefowski and Plytycz, 1998) and in the head kidney and spleen leukocytes of the American catfish (Ictalurus punctatus) (Finkenbine et al., 2002).
+The influence of sympathetic innervations on the immune system of teleost fish is exerted through the binding of adrenaline (epinephrine) and NA (norepinephrine) to their functional adrenoceptors, α-AR (a-AR) and b-AR, which are present in immune system cells (Roy and Rai, 2008).
+Catecholamines inhibit the innate and acquired immune response in various species of teleost through b-AR activation.
+However, a-AR stimulation leads to the production of antibodies (Roy and Rai, 2008; Flory, 1990; Flory and Bayne, 1991; Narnaware et al., 1994). b2a-AR mRNA is constitutively expressed in the brain, especially in the preoptic nucleus (homologous to the mammalian hypothalamus) and immune organs.
 During the in vivo inflammatory response, b2a-AR expression was upregulated in the peritoneal leukocytes.
-In addition, adrenaline inhibits the expression of pro-inflammatory cytokines, chemokines, and their receptors in fish phagocytes cultured in vitro (Chadzinska et al., 2012).
-Adrenaline might influence the inflammatory response via direct regulation of leukocyte migration and/or apoptosis during zymosan-induced peritoneal inflammation in the common carp (Kepka et al., 2013).
-Similar to mammals (Fernandez and Acuna-Castillo, 2012), autonomic nervous responses in fish can be influenced by the immune system through the cytokines produced by glial cells (e.g., astrocytes) in the CNS, which modulates neuroendocrine responses.
-The autonomic nervous response can also be altered by peripheral signals that gain access to the CNS through the circumventricular organs, which are structures without blood-brain barriers (Quan and Banks, 2007).
+Additionally, adrenaline inhibits the expression of pro-inflammatory cytokines, chemokines, and their receptors in fish phagocytes cultured in vitro (Chadzinska et al., 2012).
+Adrenaline might influence the inflammatory response via direct regulation of leukocyte migration or apoptosis during zymosan-induced peritoneal inflammation in the common carp (Kepka et al., 2013).
+Similar to mammals (Fernandez and Acuna-Castillo, 2012), autonomic nervous responses in fish can be influenced by the immune system through cytokines produced by glial cells (e.g., astrocytes) in the CNS, which modulates neuroendocrine responses.
+The autonomic nervous response can also be altered by peripheral signals that gain access to the CNS through circumventricular organs, which are structures without blood-brain barriers (Quan and Banks, 2007).
 Conversely, catecholamine secretion from teleost chromaffin cells in the head kidney is regulated by a host of cholinergic and non-cholinergic pathways that ensure sufficient redundancy and flexibility in the secretion process to permit synchronized responses to a myriad of stressors (Perry and Capaldo, 2011).